iconclass/server/src/help/abouta.md

 2004

 - J.P.J.
 Brandhorst, Using Iconclass for the Iconographic Indexing of Emblems.
-DigiCULT Publications, 2004
+DigiCULT Publications, 2004 {{% pdf 2004_Digicult_Emblems %}}

 2007